-The Halloween Witch Trick or Treat Bag crochet pattern is a quick and easy pattern to work up.
+The Halloween Witch Trick or Treat Bag crochet pattern is a quick and easy pattern to work up and is part of a full set of Halloween Candy Bags.
 You will need to know how to crochet holding two strands of yarn as well as creating single crochet decreases.
 The rest is just the basic stitches!
-Your child can use their Halloween Witch Trick or Treat Bag as a backpack or to fling over one shoulder!
+Your child can use their Halloween Witch Trick or Treat Bag as a saddle bag to carry all of their yummy candy!
 Your kids are going to be crazy excited to show of their trick or treat bag this Halloween!

 My Inspiration